giuseppetotaro/ctakes-clinical-pipeline/README.md

 ## Getting started

+To run the ctakes-clinical-pipeline, you can launch the following script:

-> bin/run_ctakes.sh -i /path/to/input /path/to/output -o -u umls_user -p umls_pass [-c /path/to/ctakes]
+> bin/run_ctakes.sh -i /path/to/input /path/to/output -o -u umls_user -p umls_pass [-j /path/to/jar] [-c /path/to/ctakes]

+Please be sure that Apache cTAKES (both jar files and resources) is correctly installed on your machine.

 ## Apache cTAKES